What is guerrilla marketing?

 Leverage is the ability to use tools to use something to maximum advantage.
 For example, in guerrilla marketing, it is possible to create an event that is so unexpected that it “goes viral.”

-In this guerrilla marketing example, a relatively small amount of time, money, and energy is used to create something that is seen by potentially thousands (or even millions) of potential customers.
+In this guerrilla marketing example, a relatively small amount of time, money, and energy is used to create something seen by thousands (or even millions) of potential customers.

-There are many other guerrilla marketing types of programs and tactics, such as ambush marketing, ambient marketing, street marketing, and grassroots campaigns that call all give you the leverage you need to gain an edge.
+Many other guerrilla marketing programs and tactics, such as ambush marketing, ambient marketing, street marketing, and grassroots campaigns, can all give you the leverage you need to gain an edge.

-Train your marketing team to use a combination of conventional digital marketing and guerrilla marketing actions to create highly effective campaigns.
-Use the internet to research marketing examples to learn better how guerrilla marketing works.
+Train your marketing team to create highly effective campaigns combining conventional digital and guerrilla marketing.
+Research marketing examples on the Internet to better understand how guerrilla marketing works.

-Physics provides an interesting perspective on leverage.
-Tools like the block and tackle, the screw, the lever and fulcrum, and other uses of the physical use of leverage, can all help to illustrate the power available to us if we can employ these principles in our marketing strategies and tactics.
+Physics provides an exciting perspective on leverage.
+Tools like the block and tackle, the screw, the lever and fulcrum, and other uses of the physical use of leverage can all help to illustrate the power available to us if we can employ these principles in our marketing strategies and tactics.

 Conclusion

-While guerrilla marketing is a potentially interesting approach to marketing to get outsized results with a few resources, the idea can be improved upon by thinking about similar outcomes using commando marketing principles.
+While guerrilla marketing is a potentially interesting approach to getting outsized results with a few resources, the idea can be improved by thinking about similar outcomes using commando marketing principles.
 Who wants to be known for being a poorly trained, poorly equipped, poorly led, and poorly compensated marketer?
-Don’t we all want to be elite, well-trained, well-equipped, and highly motivated?
+Don't we all want to be elite, well-trained, well-equipped, and highly motivated?

-Sun Tzu, the ancient Chinese warrior general, wrote a powerful book, The Art of War.
+Sun Tzu, the ancient Chinese warrior general, wrote an influential book, The Art of War.
 This book has become a marketing and strategy treatise for the military, competitive sports, and business organizations.
-The perennial question has always been, — these seem like good ideas, but how do I use The Art of War in my business?
+The perennial question has always been, "These seem like good ideas, but how do I use The Art of War in my business?"

-One way to become better versed in competitive strategy and guerrilla marketing concepts is to study The Art of War to learn these important principles and philosophies.
-Generations of MBA students have read The Art of War and we often cite it as one of the best-selling business and strategy books of all time.
+One way to become better versed in competitive strategy and guerrilla marketing concepts is to study The Art of War to learn these critical principles and philosophies.
+Generations of MBA students have read The Art of War, and we often cite it as one of the best-selling business and strategy books of all time.

 Jay Conrad Levinson wrote the seminal (and eponymous) book on guerrilla marketing in 1984.
-This book, while somewhat dated by emerging technology and advancing markets, still offers a wealth of ideas, tactics, and principles for how to create guerrilla marketing strategies and campaigns.
+While somewhat dated by emerging technology and advancing markets, this book offers many ideas, tactics, and principles for creating guerrilla marketing strategies and campaigns.

 The original book has spawned a plethora of additional editions on guerrilla advertising, guerrilla publicity, guerrilla marketing for job hunters, and many more.
 While the guerrilla marketing franchise has some frayed edges in today's technologically complex world, there are still things to be learned from the original book.